Traffic safety camera pilot

 Camera location criteria

-All locations will have warning signs and be listed on this webpage.
+All locations have warning signs and are listed on this webpage.

 Locations must: